Projective Cyclic Groups in Higher Dimensions: Preliminaries

-When we look at the action of a group acting on a general topological space, in general there is not a well-defined notion of limit set.
-There are several possible definitions of this concept, each with its own properties and characteristics, in this subsection we deal with the so called Kulkarni's limit set.
+When we look at the action of a group acting on a general topological space, in general there is not a natural notion of limit set, back in 1970 Kulkarni introduce a notion of limit set which work in very general setting, in this subsection we present the Kulkarni's limit set.

 \begin{definition}[see \cite{kulkarni} ] Let $\Gamma\subset PSL(n+1,\mathbb{C})$ be a subgroup.
 We define

 \begin{enumerate} \item The set $\Lambda(\Gamma)$ as the closure of the set of cluster points of $\Gamma z$ where $z$ runs over $\mathbb{P}^n_{\mathbb{C}}$ \item The set $L_2(\Gamma)$ as the closure of cluster points of $\Gamma K$ where $K$ runs over all the compact sets in $\mathbb{P}^n_{\mathbb{C}}\setminus \Lambda(\Gamma)$. \item The \textit{ Kulkarni's limit set } of $\Gamma$ as: \item The \textit{ Kulkarni's discontinuity region} of $\Gamma$ as: